smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.7.1 - 2023-07-19

+CHANGES:

+  - Implemented USPS Cycle "O", the most notable change affects dpv_footnotes.
+  - Of particular note, the meaning of the "CC" and "N1" dpv_footnotes are being revised.
+  - For more information see https://www.smarty.com/docs/usps-cycle-o and https://www.smarty.com/docs/cloud/us-street-api#analysis

+KNOWN ISSUES:
+  - USPS has confirmed an issue in the July Cycle "O" release where some street names beginning with words such as "via" or "plaza" may not be found unless you leave those words out.
+  - A fix will be available in the August data release.

 ## 5.6.1 - 2023-06-30
 - Internal code optimizations.